 Facts & figures – Leisure accommodation (derived from 2013 figures)

 - Spending for leisure accommodation: About 7,5 million Euros;

-- 15 hotel facilities with 336 sleeping places, accounting for a total of 62.000 hotel overnight stays;
+- 15 hotel facilities, accounting for a total of 62.000 hotel overnight stays;

-- 2 regular and 1 mini tourist camping sites with a total of 450 pitches among which 95 permanent pitches;
+- 2 regular and 1 mini tourist camping site with a total of 450 pitches among which 95 permanent pitches;

-- 3 bungalow accommodations with 14 sleeping places, accounting for a total of 3.500 overnight stays;
+- 3 bungalow accommodations with 14 beds, accounting for a total of 3.500 overnight stays;

 - 9 marinas with over 2.400 permanent berths and 1.835 berths for visiting yachts.